 What is tongue-tie?

-Tongue-tie (ankyloglossia) is a problem that is present at birth.
-It happens when the tissue that attaches the tongue to the bottom of the mouth (lingual frenulum) is too short.
-Tongue-tie can limit the movement of the tongue.
+Tongue-tie happens when the tissue that attaches the tongue to the bottom of the mouth (lingual frenulum) is too short.
+This problem is present at birth.
+It can limit the movement of the tongue.
+Some children don't have problems.
+For others, it may cause problems with feeding, speech, and social interactions.

 What causes it?